Hives/hives.github.io/_posts/2019-02-19-precourse-weeks-2-and-3-learning-objectives-lambdas.md

 special lambda flavoured proc.

 Lambdas differ from normal procs in three ways.
 First, they can only be created explicitly.
-Remember how we could create a proc by passing a block to a method, e.g. with `def my_method(&block)`?
+Remember how we could create a proc by passing a block to a method using the `&` syntax, e.g. with `def my_method(&block)`?
 Well that's implicit creation of a proc, which means it's just a normal proc, not a lambda.

 Second, they treat the `return` keyword differently.
 In a lambda `return` will exit from the body of the lambda back into the code from which the lambda was